-Chemical engineers have many different responsibilities including development, design supervision, production or sales.
+Chemical engineers have many different responsibilities including research and development, design, supervision, production and sales.
 They may manage the development of new technologies and products or strive to develop safe processes that yield desired results economically.
-Chemical engineers also direct the design, construction and operation of new plants, ranging from pilot plants to full scale complex chemical facilities.
+Chemical engineers also direct the design, construction and operation of new plants, ranging from pilot plants to full-scale chemical facilities.

-Chemical engineers today are making unparalleled contributions in chemical processing, petroleum refining, pollution control and abatement, materials processing, bio-chemical and bio-medical engineering, computer automation, process control and modeling, food processing, systems engineering and manufacturing.
+Chemical engineers today are making unparalleled contributions in chemical and petrochemical processing, food and pharmaceutical industries, pollution control and abatement, computer automation, process control and modeling and biochemical technology.
 To teach students aspiring to enter this field, the American University of Sharjah has designed a chemical engineering program that meets the challenges of the twenty-first century.

-The Division of Chemical, Thermal and Mechanical Engineering offers a general four-year program leading to a Bachelor of Science in Chemical Engineering (B.S.Ch.E.) degree.
-This degree prepares graduates to work in all areas of the chemical industry.
-Specifically, it is designed to help students develop a basic knowledge in science, in engineering and in the fundamentals and practical knowledge of thermodynamics, fluid flow, heat transfer, mass transfer, reaction engineering, unit operations, process control, process simulation, plant design, cost estimation and engineering economics.
-The first year provides the necessary background in physics, chemistry, engineering and mathematics.
-The second year of study is devoted to the foundation of the student's major field of engineering.
-The third and fourth years are devoted to enabling the student to achieve mastery and competence in the profession of chemical engineering.
+The Division of Chemical, Thermal and Mechanical Engineering offers a general four-year program leading to a Bachelor of Science in Chemical Engineering (B.S.Ch.E) degree.
+This degree prepares graduates to work in all areas of chemical industry.
+Specifically, it is designed to help students develop a basic knowledge in science, in engineering and in the fundamentals and practical knowledge of thermodynamics, fluid flow, heat transfer, mass transfer, reaction engineering, chemical unit operations, process control, process simulation, plant design, cost estimation and engineering economics.